-For example, these from Amazon.com are ideal for this purpose.
+For example, these No products found. from Amazon.com are ideal for this purpose.
 They’re easy to seal and open, making them very effective in capturing enough carbon dioxide inside to create a perfectly fizzy hard root beer.

 With that said, as you’ll see in the following section, you have to keep an eye on carbonation levels during the fermentation process, as too much pressure can cause the bottles to break altogether.

 7. Ferment To Make The Root Beer Hard

 You’ve made it to the last step of the process, but this point requires an even greater level of attention and supervision, as if done incorrectly, it can make all your hard work go to waste.

 Knowing how to store your root beer to guarantee perfect levels of fermentation can be tricky, especially for those trying out this recipe for the first time.
 But with a few pointers and tips in mind, you can make an excellent hard root beer even on your first try.

 The temperature of your kitchen or the space you’re planning to store the bottles in plays an essential role when it comes to the time you’ll need to let the beverage ferment.
 As a general rule, when placed in a warmer environment, the beer requires less time to ferment and carbonize.

 As I previously mentioned, you’ll want to keep an eye on carbonization levels to make sure your bottles don’t turn into a root beer bomb.